Why A Ryan Howard Trade Makes Sense

 Phylan and Phrontiersman, rightly so, questioned if it was worth moving Utley’s bat and glove to a lesser position.
 Is it worth it?
 Let’s find out.

 CHONE projects Polanco to be worth about 4 batting runs in 2010.

-Additionally, CHONE projects Polanco to be worth about 6 fielding runs (obviously not from softball bats), but it’s based on his previous playing time at second base.
+Additionally, CHONE projects Polanco to be worth about 6 fielding runs, but it’s based on his previous playing time at second base.
 As you know, Polanco will be manning the hot corner in Philadelphia, a position he hasn’t played full-time since 2002.
 Projecting him to be average (0 fielding runs) is optimistic, but let’s use it — again, for simplicity.

 Polanco would get about 21.5 replacement-level runs if he were to accrue 650 PA.
 And then to adjust for position, we would give Polanco 2.5 runs (second and third base, as well as center field, add 2.5 runs).

 All told, Polanco the third baseman is worth 4+ 0 + 21.5 + 2.5 = 28 runs above replacement, which roughly translates into 2.8 wins above replacement.

 Polanco the second baseman is worth 4 + 6 + 21.5 + 2.5 = 34 runs above replacement, or about 3.4 WAR.